stm32duino/wiki_contrib/_libs/_dedicated/LPS22HB.md

 _Params_ register data
 _Returns_ LPS22HB_STATUS_OK in case of success, an error code otherwise

-## Note
+> [!NOTE]

-This library uses the Wire library presents in the STM32 core by default.
+> This library uses the Wire library presents in the STM32 core by default.

 ## Examples